Creation and Maintenance of Social Networking Sites by Local Little Leagues

 Little League International has no control over non-Little League owned/operated web sites that post photographs of children, provided those children are not identified in any way as Little Leaguers.

 Example 1: A local league posts an image of a youth baseball or softball player on its Facebook page along with results from a game(s).
-As long as the player is not identified in any way as a Little Leaguer (such as: showing the Little League patch, in a caption, signage in the image or through some other identification), Little League International would not be involved in this process.
+As long as the player is not identified in any way as a Little Leaguer (such as: showing the Little League patch, in a caption, signage in the image, or through some other identification), Little League International would not be involved in this process.
 That issue would be between the photographer, the child’s parent/guardian, and the applicable laws.
-References to specific team names and divisions for the purpose of reporting scores is permissible in a Facebook or Twitter post, but specific reference to an individual(s) name(s) and/or game performance is not allowed.
+References to specific team names and divisions for the purpose of reporting scores is permissible in a social media post, but specific reference to an individual(s) name(s) and/or game performance is not allowed.

-It is Little League policy that the addresses or other contact information for children in the local league never be placed on any internet web site.
+It is Little League policy that the addresses or other contact information for children in the local league never be placed on any internet website.
+Little League marks including photos of uniforms with the Little League patch cannot be used by any third party without consent of Little League International.

 If a local Little League web site operator wishes to post the names of players, as on a roster, this is permitted provided the parent or guardian of the player(s) named have agreed to it in writing.
 Posting rosters to social networking pages is not recommended.